Sirrah91/HMI_to_SP/v1.0/README.md

 # Model Evaluation

 1. **Load your data** as a 4D numpy array.
 The expected shape is `(num_observations, num_lat, num_lon, num_quantities)`.
 2. Data can be collected from FITS files using the `prepare_hmi_data` function in `./modules/utilities_data.py`.
-We note that `prepare_hmi_data` rotates the data such that north is up and west is left.
+We note that `prepare_hmi_data` rotates the data such that north is up and west is right.
 3. We recommend using the `process_patches` function in `./modules/NN_evaluate.py` for evaluation.
 This function is scalable and allows evaluation of full-disk observations with low memory usage.
 4. **Minimum version**:
    ```python